 Like almost any church, our worship, work and mission depends on a community of dedicated individuals working together.
 Some work full time and receive a stipend, such as our Rector; others are part time, such as our Director of Music and Childrens and Young People’s Leader; most are volunteers, including those who serve on the Vestry, and who are trustees within the charity law in Scotland.
-Not everyone can be listed; below are some faces to look out for.
+Not everyone can be listed; below are a few to look out for.

-Director of Music.
+Director of music.
 Suzanne Butler

 Suzanne is an experienced musician, song-writer and facilitator.
 She is Event Team Manager for Edinburgh music charity Fischy Music who work in schools and churches all over the UK.
 She sees her church role as one of encouraging collaboration, creativity and team-work – making the most of the many musical gifts of congregation members, and providing a confident lead where required, especially in special and seasonal events at St James.
 Contact Suzanne here…. music[at]stjamesleith.org.uk